‘Dark Waters:’ A study in the obsession required for pursuing justice | Causes, Not Just Cases®

 Sadly, one of the most important messages that viewers should take away from this film is that what was depicted in “Dark Waters” is not unique to West Virginia and the Ohio Valley, where the film took place.
 Indeed, there are communities throughout this country impacted in virtually identical horrific scenarios as in the film.
 In short, the fight to shed light, abate and remediate the contamination, and obtain compensation for injured people and impacted communities, is ongoing and will be for years to come.

-Fortunately, there are advocacy groups, activists, lawyers and others who have taken up the mantle for pursuing justice on behalf of people whose water supplies, properties and communities have become contaminated by PFAS.
+Fortunately, there are advocacy groups, activists, lawyers and others who have taken up the mantle for pursuing justice on behalf of people whose water supplies, properties and communities have become contaminated by PFAS or AFFF.
 Litigation, in particular, has proven to be an effective tool in unearthing alleged misconduct by companies such as Dupont, 3M, Saint Gobain and others accused of failing to inform people about, and protect them against the harms resulting from exposure to these chemicals.
 While much more needs to be done to safeguard communities and hold manufacturers accountable for the incomprehensible harms suffered by innocent victims, awareness raised by “Dark Waters” is welcome and timely.

 For more information on “Dark Waters,” visit www.focusfeatures.com/dark-waters.